isdn/records-dto/README.md

 #### Java records as DTOs

 **This is not production-ready code.**

+I created this code only for demonstrational purposes.

-This project demonstrates one more way how to use records as DTOs (data transfer objects).
+This project demonstrates one more way of using records as DTOs (data transfer objects).
-It uses an in-memory H2 database, so no additional services are required.
+It utilizes an in-memory H2 database (so no additional DB services are required), Spring Boot and Hibernate frameworks.

 Entities:
 - `Tag`